 In this article, I will show you how to play old school video games on your Fire TV, Fire TV Stick or Android TV Box.
-We will be using an app called RetroArch which actually supports a lot of retro games systems from the past.
+We will be using an app called RetroArch Fire Stick which actually supports a lot of retro games systems from the past.
 This includes Nintendo, Super Nintendo, Atari, Sega, and many more.

 What You Need